piotrbadelek/vutur/README.md

 ```
 The directives inside will be run only once.

+## Sizes
+Vutur is very liteheight.
+It's only 3.59KB when minified, 1155 bytes when gzipped and only 994 bytes with brotli!
+Vue on the other hand, weights 22.9
+kB gzipped and 63.7 kB minified.

 ## v1 Roadmap
 - Implement all of Vue.js directives
 - Add basic component support